Cassava Flour Pancakes

 I recently discovered cassava flour, and while it’s higher carbs than coconut flour or almond flour, it’s a healthy, grain-free, gluten-free flour.

 Cassava flour is an excellent alternative for people on a paleo diet or grain-free lifestyle looking for pancakes with a similar taste to the wheat flour classics.

 You can also use it to make delicious cassava bread or cassava tortillas.

 Or, if you are like me and enjoy carb cycling, cassava flour is perfect for a higher-carb day while keeping it wheat-free.

-In fact, cassava flour had a much similar taste and texture to classic flour in baked goods than low-carb flours.
+In fact, cassava flour had a much similar taste and texture to classic flour in baked goods than low-carb flour.

-So let me show you how use cassava flour in pancake recipes.
+So let me show you how to use cassava flour in pancake recipes.